WWsiyang/CodeWords-1/W3/Readme.md

 Fonts used to separate these three as the stories unfolds.
 This is a way to have three timelines of three different stories but hell it gets confusing at times.

 >Writing Style/Structure:
 Multiple editions were created: colour, braille, black and white, two two-colour editions, an ‘incomplete’ edition (no colour, no index).
 Individual mysteries are created throughout these editions - 98 index entries marked with DNE (does not exist), etc. Creating a gap between meaning and discovery, the readers too become the characters - like Johnny, searching for answers and questioning reality.
-Different fonts used for different characters (Editor, Johnny & Zampano)
+Different fonts used for different characters (Editor, Johnny & Zampano) \\

+Based on different fonts used in the book, we  Written in courier new(maybe) from Johnny Truant’s view